jmlcode/p2-ab-testing/README.md

   * re-iterates the statistics obtained from each section of the analysis.
   * summarizes the statistical and practical implications of these statistics.

+## Version Update from v1.0 to v2.0
+1. Code Performance
+    * Problem
+        - Simulation of binomial outcomes over 10,000 iterations with a **for-loop** takes considerable amount of time.
+    * Resolution
+        - **for-loop** was removed.
+        - The built-in Numpy method, `numpy.random.binomial()`, which was originally used in the **for-loop** was improved to perform silumations over 10,000 iterations.
+            * **n**: changed from 1 (outcomes 0 or 1) to objects `n_new` and `n_old`, the sample sizes for the two groups, one with the new page and the other with the old page.
+            * **size**: changed from objects `n_new` and `n_old` to the number of iterations, 10,000.
+        - Total number of successes from each iteration was divided by the sample size to compute the proportion of successes from each iteration.

 ## Author
 Jong Min (Jay) Lee [jmlee5629@gmail.com]